Complaints management

 Getting started

-We have designed a guide to help organisations develop an effective complaints management policy and procedures.
+We have designed a guide to help organisations develop effective policies.

 Training courses